Mamie Till: Personal life and death

 On June 24, 1957, Mamie Till-Bradley married Gene Mobley and later changed her surname to Till-Mobley.
 They were married until Gene died from a stroke on March 18, 2000.

 On January 6, 2003, Till-Mobley died of heart failure at age 81.
-She was buried next to her husband and near her son in Burr Oak Cemetery, where her monument reads, "Her pain united a nation."
+She was buried next to her husband and near her son at Burr Oak Cemetery in Alsip, Illinois, where her monument reads, "Her pain united a nation."

 Till-Mobley coauthored with Christopher Benson her memoir, Death of Innocence: The Story of the Hate Crime that Changed America, published by Random House in 2003, almost 50 years after her son's death.
 Till-Mobley died a few months before the book was published.
 She closes her autobiography by writing, "Although I have lived so much of my life without Emmett, I have lived my entire life because of him."

 Legacy

 In 1973, Till-Mobley created the Emmett Till Players, a student group that traveled to deliver works about "hope, determination, and unity" by reciting speeches of Dr. King and other civil rights leaders.
 She also founded and chaired the Emmett Till Justice Campaign.
 The campaign group eventually succeeded in getting enacted into law the Emmett Till Unsolved Civil Rights Crime Act of 2008 and the Emmett Till Unsolved Civil Rights Crimes Reauthorization Act of 2016.

 In 2015, Whoopi Goldberg announced plans for a film called Till, based on the life of Till-Mobley.
 The film uses as sources, among others, the 2004 documentary The Untold Story of Emmett Louis Till by Keith Beauchamp and the book Simeon's Story: An Eyewitness Account of the Kidnapping of Emmett Till, written by Till's cousin Simeon Wright.
 Danielle Deadwyler plays Till-Mobley, with newcomer Jalyn Hall as Emmett and Goldberg as Mamie Till's mother, Alma Carthan.
 The film, directed by Chinonye Chukwu, was theatrically released on October 14, 2022.
 Most of the movie is about Till-Mobley and her activism after Emmett's murder.
 Till-Mobley is portrayed by Adrienne Warren in the six-part 2022 television drama Women of the Movement.

 In 2022, Congress awarded Till-Mobley and Emmett Till a posthumous Congressional Gold Medal, to be put on display at the National Museum of African American History.
 The following year, a statue of Till-Mobley in a plaza dedicated to her was unveiled in front of the Argo Community High School, where Till-Mobley had graduated as an honor student, in Summit, Illinois.

 On March 29, 2022, President Joe Biden signed the Emmett Till Antilynching Act.
 The bill made lynching punishable by up to 30 years in prison.
 U.S. Vice President Kamala Harris sponsored the law with Senator Cory Booker, Democrat of New Jersey, when she was still in the Senate.

-On July 25, 2023, what would have been Emmett Till's 82nd birthday, President Joe Biden signed a proclamation designating the Emmett Till and Mamie Till-Mobley National Monument.
+On July 25, 2023, what would have been Emmett Till's 82nd birthday, Biden signed a proclamation designating the Emmett Till and Mamie Till-Mobley National Monument.